j-sizemore/skills-github-pages/index.md

 ---
-title: Welcome to my blog
+title: Welcome to my page
 ---
+This is a sample page to learn GitHub Pages from GitHub skills.